coldrockgames/git-scripts/README.md

 There's also a `pdf` cheatsheet available with a short help for each of the available scripts here.

-### Have a question before you start?
+### Got a question before you start?
 Head over to the [Discussions](https://github.com/coldrockgames/git-scripts/discussions)!

 > [!CAUTION]
 > **DISCLAIMER**\